Dr. Jeremy L. Caradonna

 - Commitments to reconciliation and anti-racism

 - Triple bottom-line thinking, sustainability, and resilience

-- Positive, non-partisan, and consensus-building political culture
+- Positive, collaborative, and functional political culture

 - Good listening skills

 - Creativity and cultural vibrancy